vpKumaravel/NEAR/README.md

 There are two ways to install NEAR bad channel detection tool: <br />

-1) Use EEGLAB GUI (File - Manage EEGLAB Extensions - Search for NEAR - Install/Update). <br />
+1) Use EEGLAB GUI (File - Manage EEGLAB Extensions - Search for NEAR - Install/Update).
+NOTE: This option is not available yet (NEAR will be publicly linked to EEGLAB once the associated article will be published) <br />
 2) Download the project as .zip file.
 Extract the .zip file and place the folder "NEAR_ChannelRejection-master" in your EEGLAB/Plugins folder.

 Installation check: Type 'help pop_NEAR.m' in the command window.
 If there's no error, you're good to go. <br />